Vanshika-sh/Vanshika-sh.github.io/index.md

 ### My Latest Work:

-#### Multi-document Agentic RAG with LlamaIndex, GPT-3.5 Turbo, and Streamlit:
+#### Domain-Specific Chatbot with RAG Techniques and LLMs using Llama_index and Vector Databases
-Developed chat based agents to answer detailed document-based questions, perform Q&A and summarization tasks, handle multiple documents, and integrated these agents into a user-friendly Streamlit app with visualized reasoning processes.
+Developed domain-specific chat based agents to answer detailed document-based questions, perform Q&A and summarization tasks, handle multiple documents, and integrated these agents into a user-friendly Streamlit app with visualized reasoning processes.

-#### Evaluation and Optimization of RAG Applications with RAGAs and Trulens:
+#### Evaluation and Optimization of RAG Applications with RAGAS and Trulens:
 Enhanced the RAG pipeline using advanced retrieval techniques like sentence window retrieval and auto-merging retrieval, evaluated the RAG models based on context relevancy, answer relevancy and groundedness.

-### Finetuned Pythia 70m model using Instruction Finetuning
+### Finetuned Pythia 70m model using Instruction Finetuning and PEFT

 ### Refined Skills on:
 - Agent development, document analysis, Streamlit integration, visualizing reasoning processes.